Sir Henry Wilson, 1st Baronet: Appointment as corps commander

 After the Battle of Loos, Sir John French's days as Commander-in-Chief were numbered.
 William Robertson told the King on 27 October that Wilson should be removed for not being "loyal" – Robertson had earlier criticised Wilson for his closeness to the French.
-Wilson was seen as "an unofficial adviser" of "similar rank" but "totally different temperament" to Robertson.

 Sir John French, Milner, Lloyd George and Arthur Lee all raised the possibility of Wilson becoming Chief of the Imperial General Staff (CIGS) in place of Murray.
-Hankey thought he might have become CIGS were it not for lingering mistrust over the Curragh incident, but there is no explicit evidence in Wilson's diary that he coveted the job.
 Joffre suggested that Wilson should replace Kitchener as Secretary of State for War.

 Wilson was also given the honorary appointment of Colonel of the Royal Irish Rifles on 11 November 1915, and was made a Commander and later Grand Officier of the Légion d'honneur for his services.
 Wilson attended the Anglo-French Chantilly Conference (6–8 December 1915) along with Murray (CIGS), French and Robertson, as well as Joffre, Maurice Pellé and Victor Huguet for France, Yakov Zhilinskiy and Ignatieff for Russia, Luigi Cadorna for Italy and a Serb and Belgian representative.
 Wilson disapproved of large meetings and thought the British and French War Ministers, C-in-Cs and foreign ministers (6 men in total) should meet regularly which might discourage ventures like Antwerp, Gallipoli and Salonika.